tensor-warrior/Aadhar-card-OCR/README.md

 ---

 **STEP 2: Noise reduction and elimination**
-Here we try to remove useless elements like photograph of person, QR code, headers and footers, line segments, etc. The accuracy of this step depends upon how much bright is the image and how better is it cropped and oriented and, thus, depends upon the quality of image "crop.jpg" obtained by executing "card extractor.py".
+In this step the useless elements like photograph of person, QR code, headers and footers, line segments, etc are removed.
+The accuracy of this step depends upon how much bright is the image and how better is it cropped and oriented and, thus, depends upon the quality of image "crop.jpg" obtained by executing "card extractor.py".
 Therefore, accuracy of the previous step will have a good effect on the accuracy of this step.
-The accuracy cannot be theoretically calculated so experimentation is the only way to determine it.
+The accuracy isn't calculated because of lack of data but so far it has given quite good results.

 ---
 **STEP 3: Character Recognition**